-Overdischarge protection: after a certain drive time on reserve battery power the electronics system switches the drive off automatically and brings the Scooter to a standstill.
-If you do not drive your Scooter for a while the batteries will "recuperate" and allow a further, but short, journey.
-However, after a very brief journey the red diodes will illuminate again and the electronic system will beep three times.
+- Low battery indication: Every time the scooter is activated or at work when battery capacity is lower than 25%, the electronic system will beep three times. - Overdischarge protection: after a certain drive time on reserve battery power the electronic system switches the drive off automatically and brings the scooter to a standstill.
+If you do not drive your scooter for a while the batteries will "recuperate" and allow a further, but short, journey.
+However, after a very brief journey the battery reserve symbol will illuminate again and the electronic system will beep three times.
 This procedure leads to battery damage and should be avoided if possible!